eLearningIndustry_Logo

 Finally, software publishers should do everything in their power to create and develop a strong community around their product.
 This is particularly valuable for guiding users and answering their questions.
 The Salesforce community is a perfect example.
 Members of the Salesforce community are highly active and help clients learn how to use the platform on a voluntary basis.
 The development of this community, which today serves as a competitive advantage, was made possible thanks to heavy investment from Salesforce.
 In addition to providing certifying eLearning courses on their platform, Salesforce also set up a process for selecting Trailblazers – people responsible for representing and promoting the community worldwide.

-If you want to learn more about why software onboarding is critical, download the free eBook Outstanding Software Training - How To Turn Online Training Into A Competitive Advantage At Each Step Of The Customer Journey.
+If you want to learn more about why software onboarding is critical, download the eBook Outstanding Software Training - How To Turn Online Training Into A Competitive Advantage At Each Step Of The Customer Journey.

 References: